AndreaLeonardo/Artwork_Captioning/README.md

 ## Application
 we have designed an application that takes a photograph and shows you a description of it.
 Its use is very simple as you can see from the images below:

-- inserimento dell'URL
+- insertion of the URL
 <img src="/demo/inserimento_url.png" width="400">

-- scatto della fotografia
+- Taking the photo
 <img src="/demo/scatto_foto.png" width="300">

 ## Implementation